lisaong/mldds-courseware/05_Deploy/web/README.md

 Go to http://127.0.0.1:5000 from your browser.

 Code Layout:
 * myapp.py: a simple Flask application.
-This supports a POST and GET request to the /form
+This supports a POST and GET request to a form that receives user input.
+Note that this form is just an example of one way to receive input.
+A more automated way is to define a REST API that receives the input in JSON format.
 * models.py: a python class that loads a pre-trained model (trained using sklearn_example.train.py in the parent folder), and uses the model to perform predictions.

 ## References